Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx23-htlc-offerer-exercise.md

 If the data provided (when hashed) is not equal to the **Hashed Revocation Public Key**, then we need to determine if this is a success spend (with preimage) or a timeout spend.
 We can do this by checking the size of the witness element.

 If it's equal to 32, then we know it's a preimage!
-If it not, then it's a signature (~71-73 bytes), and we'll want to execute the timeout path.
+If it's not, then it's a signature (~71-73 bytes), and we'll want to execute the timeout path.
 ```rust
 .push_slice(remote_htlcpubkey.serialize())
 .push_opcode(opcodes::OP_SWAP)